DanielCortese77/Tailwinds-Sales-PowerBi-Analysis/README.md

 ## Project Overview

-This project demonstrates the end-to-end development of an interactive Business Intelligence dashboard for **Tailwind Traders** using **Power BI, Microsoft Excel, Power Query, DAX, and Python**.
+This project demonstrates the end-to-end development of an interactive Business Intelligence dashboard for **Tailwind Traders** using **Power BI, Microsoft Excel, Power Query and DAX**.

 The objective was to transform raw sales, purchasing, and country data into a centralized reporting solution that enables stakeholders to monitor sales performance, profitability, customer activity, and operational trends through interactive visualizations.